 The Tea of Immortality

 Roots as old as 2,000 years, Kombucha is said to have first appeared in China as the ‘Tea of Immortality’.
-Frequently sipped in Korea, Japan, and China, it travelled to Russia, eastern Europe, and Germany during the trade route expansion of the early 1900s.
-The modern age revival of the fermented tea came about in 1960s, with a Swiss study claiming it possesses the same health benefits as yoghurt.
-The second wave was in the 1980s-90s in the United States, when people started drinking Kombucha believing it to help combat diseases such as AIDS and cancer.
+Frequently sipped in Korea, Japan, and China.
+It travelled to Russia, eastern Europe, and Germany during the trade route expansion of the early 1900s.
+The modern age revival of the fermented tea came about in the 60s, with a Swiss study claiming it possesses the same health benefits as yoghurt.
+The second wave was in the 80s-90s in the United States when people started drinking Kombucha believing it to help combat diseases such as AIDS and cancer.
 While such medicinal properties remain unproven for humans, positive health results from lab tests on rats popularised the fizzy tea again at the turn of the millennium.
-And since then it has battled skepticism and a regulation crisis for its alcohol content — a stipulated less than 0.5 percent now — to become the much-liked drink it is today.
+And since then it has battled scepticism and a regulation crisis for its alcohol content — a stipulated less than 0.5 percent now — to become the much-liked drink it is today.

 A base of either green or black tea, Kombucha is made by steeping tea in hot water with sugar.
 Once cooled, either a bit of white vinegar or leftover Kombucha is added to the sweetened tea.
 Finally, the SCOBY (symbiotic culture of bacteria and yeast) is added and the concoction is left to ferment for anywhere between 7-30 days.
 The final product is a fizzy, pungent drink brimming with probiotics, amino acids, and antioxidants.
 While the jury is still out on its prowess to counter serious ailments, regular drinkers claim that everyday consumption promises good gut health, better skin, cholesterol regulation, and improved blood pressure and diabetes.